DaddyWarbucks/feathers-fletching/docs/hooks.md

   }
 };

-// Use a custom map to write a clear method with a custom
+// Use a custom map to write a clear()
-// eviction policy
-const map = new LruCacheMap();
+// method with a custom eviction policy const map = new LruCacheMap();

 const cacheMap = {